"When I heard the diagnosis I knew I couldn't work..."

-Income Protection is designed to provide income during periods of long term incapacity.
+Also known as Income Protection, this kind of cover is designed to provide income during periods of long term incapacity.

 Cover can be arranged on an individual basis or employers can arrange a group policy to benefit their employees.

 Benefits are paid monthly and limited to an agreed percentage of annual salary.
 Any salary continuing to be paid and state benefits are deducted from these payments.

 The policy would come into effect following a ‘deferred period’ chosen by the policyholder at inception, usually 4, 13, 26 or 52 weeks.
 Payments would continue until the individual/employees full return to work, death or expected retirement date.

 The definition of disability can vary from being totally unable, through sickness or accident, to follow their stated occupation to being totally unable to follow any remunerative occupation whatsoever and care should be taken when choosing a contract and all implications must be fully considered.

 As with any policy there are restrictions and exclusions which will be detailed in your policy document.
 The most common ones would include Pre Existing Conditions, Self Injury, Drugs & Alcohol, Pregnancy and Aids.

 Naturally, the policy will also require that the individual is in employment immediately before the onset of the illness.
 Premiums vary depending on the levels of cover required but factors would include Age, Sex, Occupation, Medical History and Hazardous Pastimes.